replicatedhq/replicated-docs/docs/reference/kots-cli-enable-ha.md

 # enable-ha

-(Deprecated) Runs the rqlite StatefulSet as three replicas for data replication and high availability
+(Deprecated) Runs the rqlite StatefulSet as three replicas for data replication and high availability.

 This command is deprecated and will be removed in a future release.
 The EKCO add-on for the Kubernetes installer now scales up the rqlite StatefulSet automatically when three or more nodes are healthy and the OpenEBS localpv storage class is available.
-See [this link (docs please change this link stuff)](https://kurl.sh/docs/add-ons/ekco#kotsadm) for more information.
+For more information, see [EKCO add-on](https://kurl.sh/docs/add-ons/ekco#kotsadm) in the kURL documentation.

 ## Usage
 ```bash